essandess/isp-data-pollution/README.md

 sudo pip-3.4 install numpy requests selenium Faker
 ```

-I also like MacPorts for native builds, so I might also use:
+## macOS

+The [MacPorts](https://www.macports.org) install command is:

 ```
 sudo port install py34-numpy py34-requests py34-psutil phantomjs psutil
 ```

-Figure out how to install these libraries on your OS, and the script will run.

-This is what was necessary on macOS:
+This is what was also necessary on macOS:

 ```
 sudo port install phantomjs